spdx/spdx-spec/chapters/3-package-information.md

 ## 3.23 Package Attribution Text <a name="3.23"></a>

-**4.15.1** Purpose: This field provides a place for the SPDX data creator to record all attributions at the package level that are required to be communicated.
-These typically include copyright statement(s), license text, and a disclaimer.
+**3.23.1** Purpose: This field provides a place for the SPDX data creator to record, at the package level, acknowledgements that may be required to be communicated in some contexts.
+This is not meant to include the package's actual complete license text (see `PackageLicenseConcluded`, `PackageLicenseDeclared` and `PackageLicenseInfoFromFiles`), and may or may not include copyright notices (see also `PackageCopyrightText`).
+The SPDX data creator may use this field to record other acknowledgements, such as particular clauses from license texts, which may be necessary or desirable to reproduce.

-**4.15.2** Intent: The intent is to provide the recipient of the SPDX file with all the legally required attributions at a package level, therefore complying with the license obligations.
+**3.23.2** Intent: The intent is to provide the recipient of the SPDX file with acknowledgement content at a package level, to assist redistributors of the package with reproducing those acknowledgements.
+This field does not necessarily indicate where, or in which contexts, the acknowledgements need to be reproduced (such as end-user documentation, advertising materials, etc.) and the SPDX data creator may or may not explain elsewhere how they intend for this field to be used.

-**4.15.3** Cardinality: Optional, one or many.
+**3.23.3** Cardinality: Optional, one or many.

-**4.15.4** Data Format: free form text that can (and usually will) span multiple lines.
+**3.23.4** Data Format: free form text that can span multiple lines.

-**4.15.5** Tag: `AttributionText:`
+**3.23.5** Tag: `PackageAttributionText:`

 In `tag:value` format multiple lines are delimited by `<text> .. </text>`.

 Example:

-    AttributionText: <text>
+    PackageAttributionText: <text>
     All advertising materials mentioning features or use of this software must display the following acknowledgement:  This product includes software developed by the AT&T.
     </text>

-**4.15.6** RDF: property 'attributionText' in class 'spdx:Package'
+**3.23.6** RDF: property 'attributionText' in class 'spdx:Package'

 Example:

     <Package rdf:about="...">
            	<attributionText>
                 All advertising materials mentioning features or use of this software must display the following acknowledgement:  This product includes software developed by the AT&T.
            	</attributionText>
     </Package>